kevinsawade/pre-commit-hooks/README.md

 No, this is not a typo.
 This hook will search for a file called `tests/run_unittests.py` and execute this file.
 That's why the run is doubled.
 Why choose this awkward contraption?
 I more than once encountered a problem where the sequence in which unittests were run mattered.
-I cimply could not make unittests work without sorting them first.
+I simply could not make unittests work without sorting them first.
 This sorting can only be done, if the unittests are ran from a script, rather then the `python -m unittest discover -s tests` command.
 That's why my unittests are in scripts called `tests/run_unittests.py`.
-This hook runs the tests and asserts that all tests succeed before commiting.
+This hook runs the tests and asserts that all tests succeed before committing.

 ### `run-coverage`